When a hurricane is forcast to head your way there are steps

 One of the biggest dilemmas is always knowing exactly where the hurricane really going.
 Forecasts do change and this effects which side of the storm you're going to be on, and where the strongest winds will come from.
 By the time the experts are really sure where the storm is going, it's usually too late and too windy to do all the preps necessary.
 That's why this 3 anchor system is preferrable as it allows for wind coming from all directions.

 As noted above, try to get up a small river, creek, or canal.
 Our criteria for a hurricane hole is fairly tight creek or canal with small fetch in all directions.
-Hills on both sides are a big plus, but short fetch is most important.
+Hills or a berm on both sides are a big plus, but short fetch is most important.
 (A long fetch will allow big waves and the dynamic loads on your anchors will tend to wrench them out.)
 When we find "our spot" we decide which direction has the worst exposure and that is the direction we place our biggest anchor on all chain rode.
 Then we put our other anchors in two or three more directions.
 We use a single bridle and lead all rodes to it.
 When our boat is riding on one anchor, the other rodes must have a little slack in them so we can swing 360 degrees without the keels or rudders "tripping" over them.
 We put a kellet on each of the nylon rodes to keep them submerged when the boat swings over them.

 If you don't have three anchors.
 You can try just